You know you need content… but what type of content should you create?

 - Visual learning – photos, videos, infographics, slide presentations

 - Auditory learning – podcasts, webinars, audio books

 - Kinesthetic learning – videos, games, quizzes, surveys, interactive pieces

 Offer a mix of formats.
 You can even do this with one topic or subject.
-For example, write a longer blog post with more depth.
-From that material, you can then create an audio recording of some of it, use key facts for an infographic or slide presentation, then build a quiz with top questions.
+Write a longer blog post with more depth, for example.
+From that material, you can create an audio recording of key points or use those key facts for an infographic or slide presentation, then build a quiz with top questions.

-It may take some testing, but over time you’ll notice which content types rev up your audience the most and get them to speak out.
+It may take some testing, but over time you’ll notice which content types rev up your audience the most.

 Align your resources for content creation.
 You can’t do it all, but a wealth of online resources and professionals are a click away.
 Don’t hesitate to reach out to freelance content writers (hi!), graphic designers, video pros and more.
 They can create your content in less time and help you get a better return on investment.